 Our independent directors meet in executive session without management at regularly scheduled multi-day Board meetings.
-In 2020 they held six executive sessions, which were presided over by the independent chairman of the Board.
+In 2021 they held six executive sessions, which were presided over by the Independent Chair.
 In addition, the members of the Audit, Compensation and Directors and Governance Committees meet in executive session without management at regularly scheduled committee meetings.